|Nutritional Guidelines (per serving)|

 This recipe for Hungarian walnut torte or dios torta (DEE-oosh TOORR-taw) is from Dorothy Bardoczi.
 Some people toast their walnuts before they grind them, but this recipe doesn't call for it.
-Dorothy bakes this sponge cake in a tube pan, but I prefer to use three (8-inch) round cake pans.
+Dorothy bakes this sponge cake in a tube pan, but we prefer to use three (8-inch) round cake pans.

 - For the Walnut Sponge: